PaigeM89/StreamDeckDotnet/ExampleProject/Example.Client/README.md

 ## Building and running the app

-* Install JS dependencies: `npm install`
+* Install JS dependencies: `yarn install`
-* Install F# dependencies: `npm start`
+* Install F# dependencies: `yarn build`
-* After the first compilation is finished, in your browser open: http://localhost:8080/

-Any modification you do to the F# code will be reflected in the web page after saving.
+* Publish the app: `yarn prod`
+* Copy everything to deploy directory: `./copyToDeploy.sh`

+Once the deploy folder (`../jorg.StreamDeckDotnet.Example.sdPlugin`) contains both the back end plugin and the property inspector, you can copy that plugin to your plugins directory and test it.

 ## Project structure